 The year has got off to a great start.
 We already have some grant applications at an advanced stage and others that are progressing well.
 A key objective is to develop long term relationships with charities and good causes and with this in mind discussions are underway with some old friends about new projects.
 We are always looking for imaginative projects that meet our objectives and offer great value in tackling important needs.

 Our Grant Programme for 2019/20 is quickly being allocated.
 In addition to grants already approved this year we are working our way through some excellent applications with new and existing charities.
 New applications, if successful, will be placed in our pipeline for 2020/21 if budget is not available from 2019/20.

-There are grant applications under consideration for this year but new projects are welcomed.
+New imaginative and great value for money projects are always welcome.
 Look at our criteria.
 “Matched funding” is a good way forward and will find favour with the trustees.
-We used this approach in our grants to Infosound.
+We used this approach in our grants to infosound.

 All applications must meet our challenging criteria and in particular demonstrate “value for money”.

 It is encouraging that the charities and other organisations we are talking to are responding well to our aims and objectives and have re-visited their applications with our help to improve value, measurable rewards and focus.

 We all need to improve efficiency with less going on administration and more on meeting the need.

 The trustees are happy to consider a broad range of applications and want to build long term relationships with more charities and not for profit organisations.